aidansunbury/tinyroster/README.md

 ## Calling the API

 All api functions are exported both from /trpc/react and /trpc/server.
 Any code called on the frontend should be imported from /trpc/react, and any code called on the backend should be imported from /trpc/server.

+## Dependencies

+Do not upgrade to react query v5.
+It messed everything up last time you tried.